justmedave254/justmedave254/README.md

 ## I'm a Student and Developer!!

+- 🔭 Freshman at the University of Nairobi majoring in Computer Science
 - 🔭 Alliance High School Alumnus
+- 🌱 Python developer
-- 🌱 I’m currently a Python developer and learning Ethical Hacking🤣
+- 🌱 Learning JS, React Native and learning Ethical Hacking🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more while self-developing
+- 🥅 2023 Goals: Contribute more while self-improving
 - ⚡ Fun fact: I love to draw, play piano, write, read novels, watch anime and have fun

 ### Connect with me: